LidaGh/Microsoft_Azure_NLP_Solutions/README.md

 ![Microsoft Azure AI](https://github.com/LidaGh/Microsoft_Azure_NLP_Solutions/blob/master/images/azureAI.PNG)

 Microosft Azure AI services apply NLP techniques for two types of solutions:

-[ Knowledge extraction also known as (Information Extraction (IE)) is one of the main techniques of NLP which is the task of automatically extracting knowledge from structured/semi-structured (XML, RDF, HTML) documnets or unstructured (text, images, speech) resources.
-This task can be done at different lingustice levels.

- ## Language Models
-Building a language models are the most advanced NLP tasks, such as **word embedding**, **classification**, **summarization**, **document similarities** are implemented by deep learning techniques.]

 ## Pre_built AI:
 ### A) Azure Cognitive Services: